Symmetry of the phonon landscape across the duality boundary of twisted kagomes lattices

-Recently, Fruchart et al. revisited the mechanics of twisted kagome lattices putting forth the notion of duality~\cite{Fruchart-Vitelli_Dualities_Nature_2020}.
-Duality can be interpreted as a behavioral symmetry in the parameter space of the twist angle, whereby configurations that are equidistant (in configuration space) from a critical transition angle feature identical phonon band diagrams.
-In \cite{Fruchart-Vitelli_Dualities_Nature_2020}, this property is linked to the existence of a precise duality transformation between pairs of configurations on either side of the critical point.
-This letter proposes a reflection on this powerful result and on the implications of duality for wave manipulation in cellular metamaterials.
-We first focus on lattices of rods, in which ideal lattice conditions are preserved, and we elucidate the practical manifestation of duality in the spatio-temporal characteristics of propagating wave packets.
-We then explore the transportability of the framework to structural lattices of beams connected by internal clamps.
-This case mimics the realistic conditions that are observed in cellular metamaterials obtained using fabrication techniques such as cutting or additive manufacturing, thus capturing conditions that are of utmost relevance for engineering applications.
+Recently, Fruchart et al. revisited the mechanics of twisted kagome lattices putting forth the notion of duality~\cite{Fruchart-Vitelli_Dualities_Nature_2020}, which can be interpreted as a behavioral symmetry in the parameter space of the twist angle, whereby configurations that are equidistant from a critical angle feature identical phonon spectra.
+In \cite{Fruchart-Vitelli_Dualities_Nature_2020}, this property is linked to the existence of a precise duality transformation between configurations on either side of the critical point.
+This study proposes a reflection on the implications of this powerful form of duality for the dynamics of cellular metamaterials.
+We first consider lattices of rods and we elucidate a series of geometric and spectral conditions under which duality can be established.
+We then explore the transportability of the concept to structural lattices of beams.
+This case mimics the realistic scenario of lattice materials obtained via fabrication techniques such as cutting or additive manufacturing, with implications of utmost relevance for engineering problems.